openhab/openhab-docs/concepts/rules.md

 When a rule is triggered, some information about the event that triggered the rule is provided to the rule.
 There are many cases in which it is useful to know what triggered your rule, e.g. you have an Item group as trigger and you need to know which Group member triggered the rule.

-The availablity of those values depends on the rule engine, but you can generally expect at least the following information (depending on the trigger):
+The availability of those values depends on the rule engine, but you can generally expect at least the following information (depending on the trigger):

 - The name of triggering Item.
 - The command that the triggering Item received.